Evidence in Auto Accidents

 Process for Collecting Evidence

-Once you hire a Chicago car accident law firm to pursue your claim, your lawyer will start gathering evidence to support your case.
+Once you hire the lawyers at Staver Accident Injury Lawyers, P.C. to pursue your claim, your lawyer will start gathering evidence to support your case.
 This is typically done in a couple of stages.

 - Investigation — Usually, the first thing your attorney will do is conduct an investigation into the circumstances of your accident.
 This may involve hiring a private investigator to find information and interview witnesses, or hiring an accident reconstruction expert to examine every facet of your accident, how it happened, and who is likely at fault.
 The initial investigation also is likely to include getting copies of your medical records to evaluate the extent of your injuries.
 The goal of the investigation will be to obtain the evidence necessary to show what happened, who is at fault, and how you’ve been affected by the accident.
 The evidence collected in the initial investigation typically is used to make a demand for financial compensation of your injuries.
 In many instances, your lawyer may be able to settle your claim without having to take the step of filing a lawsuit.